fbpx

 Japan is known for its high-quality wagyu, or beef.
 But if you’re traveling on a budget, it can be difficult to find any wagyu that doesn’t empty out your wallet (especially in Tokyo).

-Don’t worry, we’ve done the legwork for you and found a place that serves a variety of cuts and grades of beef and is reasonably priced.
+Don’t worry, because we found a place that serves a variety of cuts and grades of beef and is reasonably priced.
 Oh, and you’re able to cook your own meat on a personal grill and season it to your liking.

 Good to know: The word wagyu actually refers to all Japanese beef cattle (“wa” means Japanese and “gyu” translates to cow), so it’s not really that specific.